Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Museums and Zoos

-Chicagoland is full of incredible destinations for kid-friendly fun, including museums and zoos.
-Memberships for kids can help you make the most of these spots!
+Memberships for families can help you make the most of all the incredible destinations for kid-friendly fun in Chicagoland.
+From museums and zoos to nature parks, we love a good membership!
 In fact, memberships are one of our favorite experience gift ideas to ask for from relatives.
+It is literally the gift that keeps on giving.

-A membership helps lessen the cost of individual trips.
-It can also make it easier to stop in for shorter visits; after all, it’s no fun to invest a bunch of money on tickets somewhere cool only to have to leave because the kids are melting down.
+A membership is rewarding for so many reasons.
+Memberships helps lessen the cost of individual trips.
+It can also make it easier to stop in for shorter visits; with less pressure to ‘get it all in’ on one visit.
+After all, it’s no fun to invest a bunch of money on tickets somewhere cool only to have to leave because the kids are melting down.
+We have a big family, and sometimes with the cost of admission and parking alone, we could have paid for half of the membership.
 We’ve also got the low-down on additional ways to save, including reciprocal memberships.

-Prices were checked in summer 2023 and are subject to change.
+Prices were checked in Spring 2025 and are subject to change.
 Many spots also offer senior, military, educator, and other discounts that may not be listed here, so check before you buy.

 Zoo Memberships